Afro-Colombians: Bambuco

-The Bambuco music genre has a unique Indigenous origin, but is also composed of a multicultural tradition.
-Bambuco is established in Colombia's central Andean and Cauca area and is played by string ensembles.
-Bambuco combines elements of notations that fluctuate between a 6/8 or 3/4 meter, demonstrating its extreme flexibility.
+The Bambuco has a unique indigenous origin, but is also composed of a multicultural tradition.
+The Bambuco is established in Colombia's central Andean and Cauca area and is played by string ensembles.
+The Bambuco combines elements of notations that fluctuate between a 6/8 or 3/4 meter, demonstrating its extreme flexibility.
 It can be portrayed in different instrumental variants such as the Bambuco fiestero (a faster more playful rhythm) or the contemporary Bambuco.

-It is believed that the Bambuco is a musical genre that inevitability was brought by the Africans when the first slaves arrived at Cauca region.
+It is believed that the Bambuco is a musical genre that must have been brought by Africans when the first slaves arrived at Cauca region.
 There is also a relationship between Bambuco and the name of a town in French Sudan "Bambuk," and it has been theorized that this genre comes from that specific region.
 Another piece of evidence is the syncopation and other forms of rhythms within the same piece of music.
 African music utilizes syncopated rhythms just like Bambuco does.
-Others theorized different appearances of Bambuco in different locations of the country, but they all coincide in an African origin or inspiration for the formation of this musical genre.
+Others theorized different appearances of Bambuco in different locations of the country, but all coincide in an African origin or inspiration for the formation of the musical genre.
 For instance, on the western side of what is now Mali, a century ago, a nation named "Bambouk" existed and potentially the name of bambuco was derived from this nation in Mali.
 In a country at the horn of Africa in Eritrea, there is a town called Bambuco.
 In Angola, there is a town called Bambuca and very close to that town there is another one called Cauca.
 Like mentioned above, the Cauca department is argued to be the place where the Bambuco genre emerged.